passageinc/bark/README.md

 ### Test Suite

 This is just a play app, but we still want to see some tests written.
-While RSPEC is great, our team prefers the built-in minitest.
-Make sure our mission critical processes are protected!
+No need for full test coverage, we just want to see some examples of how you think about and how you write tests.
+Note: This repo is setup and ready to go with plain old minitest.
+Feel free to install and use Rspec if that is what you're comfortable with!

 ### Restaurant Pictures